PeterCamilleri/games_lessons/README.md

 # Writing Games in Ruby with Gosu

 This package contains several simple demonstration programs for creating simple games and graphics in Ruby through the Gosu gem.
-Writing games is a great way to learn and improve programming skills while actually finding a use for all the math you learned in school.
+What lessons can be learned from this?
+Well writing games is a great way to learn and improve programming skills while actually finding a use for all the math you learned in school.

 Please note: You'll now need Ruby 2.3 or later as Gosu has dropped its support for versions older than that.
+That is as far as I know.
+I am not 100% certain on this point.

 ## Usage